 To meet the location requirements for RHC certification, eligible clinics must be located within both an underserved and rural area.
 Areas designated as a geographic or special population Health Professional Shortage Area (HPSA), a Medically Underserved Area (MUA) or a Governor’s Certified Shortage Area within the last four years are considered underserved for purposes of RHC certification.
 To be considered rural, eligible clinics must be located outside of U.S. Census Bureau defined urbanized areas.

 The Ohio State Office of Rural Health (SORH) can assist with location requirement information.
 The SORH also offers an annual statewide conference and other events and resources for rural providers, including RHCs and clinics pursuing RHC certification.
-Please see the contact information listed at the bottom of this page or visit the SORH Web page for more information or assistance.
+Please see the contact information listed on this page or visit the SORH Web page for more information or assistance.

 Clinics must also meet staffing and other requirements for RHC certification.
-For more information on certification, please visit the Ohio Department of Health Bureau of Community Health Care Facilities & Services Web page.
+For more information on certification, please visit the Centers for Medicare and Medicaid Services web page.

 Additional information on RHCs can be found by visiting the Rural Health Information Hub’s RHC Topic Guide.